stranskj/xdskappa/README.md

 ## Requirements
 The package requires Python 3.5 or newer.
 There are no extra modules needed for installation and usage.
 However, `setuptools_scm` is needed from package creation from Git source.

-*XDSkappa* uses binaries from XDS package, which has to be installed separatelly, and uses different license.
-The XDS binaries (e.g. `xds_par`) have to be callable from the command line.
+*XDSkappa* uses binaries from XDS package, which has to be installed separately, and uses different license.
+The XDS binaries (e.g. `xds_par` and `xscale_par`) have to be callable from the command line.
+Control files for *GNUplot* are generated for plotting various data processing statistics.

 The package is heavily tested in Linux, it might work at macOS.